Logarithmic typical distances in preferential attachment models: Proof overview

 \subsection{Logarithmic upper bound on paths: Second-moment method}

 In this section, we describe the proof strategy for the upper bound \eqref{conc-UB-dist-PAd}.
-Let $B_r^{\sss(G)}(x)$ be the $r$-neighborhood of a vertex $x$ in the graph $G$, and $\bar{B}_r^{\sss(G)}(x)$ be its edge-labeled neighborhood, i.e., the neighborhood that includes the labels of the edges.
-We further denote $\partial B_r^{\sss(G)}(x)$ as the set of vertices at distance exactly equal to $r$ from $x$ in $G$.
+Let $B_r^{\sss(G)}(x)$ be the $r$-neighborhood of a vertex $x$ in the graph $G$, and $\bar{B}_r^{\sss(G)}(x)$ be \ch{the} edge-labeled neighborhood \ch{of $x$}, i.e., the neighborhood that includes the labels of the edges. \zhu{Let $\partial B_r^{\sss(G)}(x)$ denote} the set of vertices at distance exactly equal to $r$ from $x$ in $G$.